Search This Blog

 Emergency Access to SQL Server: A DBA's Guide to Regaining Control

-I am bit apprehensive so I would like to make this clear from the beginning: This is really intended for responsible and cautious DBAs, who have legitimate need to access SQL Server but there is no one around with DBA i.e., sysadmin role or any access at the instance level for that matter.
-Yes, there can still be loopholes in your SQL Servers if left open, can be leveraged by "ethical" as well as rogue actors alike.
-Here is a relatively old article discussing some of the ways the SQL Serve security might be compromised:
+I am a bit apprehensive here, so I would like to make this clear from the beginning: This is really intended for responsible and cautious DBAs who have a legitimate need to access SQL Server but there is no one around with DBA (i.e., sysadmin) role or any access at the instance level for that matter.
+Yes, there can still be loopholes in your SQL Servers that, if left open, can be leveraged by "ethical" as well as rogue actors alike.
+Here is a relatively old article discussing some of the ways SQL Server security might be compromised:

 So, always stay vigilant!